Powered by Fr. Abraham Mutholath Foundation NFP

 These are recorded so that you may believe that Jesus is the Messiah, the Son of God

-Though the Messiah and Son of God apply to Jesus, they have different shades of meaning.
+Though the terms “Messiah” and “Son of God” do apply to Jesus, they each have different shades of meaning.
 The Hebrew word “Messiah” or in Greek “Christ” means the anointed one.
-The Jews were expecting an anointed King of Israel as a reminiscent of David, whom God would send to liberate them from bondage, and rule over them forever.
-The “Son of God” meant that Jesus is God, who came from God with the mission of saving humanity.
+The Jews were expecting the anointing of a new King for Israel as a reminiscent of David, whom God would send to liberate them from bondage, and rule over them forever.
+The appellation, “Son of God”, meant that Jesus is God, who came from God with the mission of saving humanity unto Himself.

 by believing you may have life in his name

 The outcome of belief in Jesus is the inheritance of eternal life, free from the bondage of Satan and sin.
 Referring to Moses who lifted up the serpent in the desert, Jesus predicted he would also be lifted up “so that everyone who believes in him may have eternal life” (Jn 3:14-16).
 That belief involves hearing the word of God and belief in God who sent Jesus.
 “Amen, amen, I say to you, whoever hears my word and believes in the one who sent me has eternal life and will not come to condemnation, but has passed from death to life” (Jn 5:24).
 Our goal as Christians should be the inheritance of eternal glory.
-That can be achieved only through Jesus, as Peter addressed to the Sanhedrin: “There is no salvation through anyone else, nor is there any other name under heaven given to the human race by which we are to be saved” (Acts 4:12).
+That can be achieved only through Jesus as we see in Peter’s address to the Sanhedrin: “There is no salvation through anyone else, nor is there any other name under heaven given to the human race by which we are to be saved” (Acts 4:12).

 MESSAGE